Intro

 Business class features new tableware, including tray mats and sleek plates.

-The streamlined dining approach serves appetisers and main courses together before clearing everything for dessert, which works well for the flight durations Aegean typically operates.
+The streamlined dining approach serves appetisers and main courses together before clearing everything for dessert, which works well for Aegean’s typical flight durations.

 It’s a nice touch that undermines their environmental goals.

-Aegean has also partnered with Dutch brand Coppa Cocktails to offer pre mixed drinks made with natural ingredients.
+Aegean has partnered with Dutch brand Coppa Cocktails to offer pre-mixed drinks made with natural ingredients.

-The airline continues to collaborate with renowned Greek chefs.
+The airline continues collaborating with renowned Greek chefs, and food quality has shown genuine improvement.

 Conclusion